Jaggelas/xer-parser/README.md

 ### Common issues reported by validate()

-The validator returns human-readable strings.
-Here are frequent messages, what they mean, and typical fixes:
+The validator returns machine-readable objects with `severity`, `code`, and context fields.
+Below are common messages, what they mean, and typical fixes (shown as strings for readability):

 | Example message | Meaning | How to fix |
 | --- | --- | --- |